I guess I’ve made my main point in (nearly) three years of Word of Wisdom Living posts. Exactly what point you wonder?

 It was an audacious goal: To reform the American food culture.
 But we weren’t alone.
 The new vision of how to stay alive through better eating is gaining traction in many quarters.
-Such a major change is best done in manageable steps, so we invented the 52 Healthy Changes.
+Such a major change is best done in manageable steps, so we created the 52 Healthy Changes.

-Readers have asked frequently that I print the list of 52 Healthy Changes but I have ignored those requests.
+Readers have asked frequently that I print the list of 52 Healthy Changes but I have politely ignored those requests.
 Partly because the list keeps changing as we move along in the food reformation.
 But there’s another reason.

 Back in 1970—has it really been 44 years?—I attended a small meeting where Stephen R, Covey spoke.
 I forget the subject of his talk but at the end he casually mentioned that he was making a list of the habits of successful people.
 As everyone knows, this list resulted in his perennial best seller 7 Habits of Highly Effective People and a business empire.

 Intrigued, we pleaded with him to share the list.
 He declined, saying that just hearing the list wouldn’t change anything.
 But we persisted and he shared his list—an early version of the seven habits.